Event Management - Conversion Course - Grangegorman

 Duration

-The full time programme involves three days of lectures (14 hours) per week.
-Please note all lectures are delivered during the day (9 – 8 pm).
-Some content may also be delivered as a teaching block and / or in a blended learning format.
-Modules will be available as CPD modules.
-In addition to lectures students will undertake significant self-directed learning and research.
-The programme also includes a Masters Induction week to introduce you to DIT and to prepare you for learning at Masters level.
+The full time course involves three days of lectures (14 hours) per week.
+Please note all lectures are delivered during the day (9 – 8pm).
+Some content may also be delivered as a teaching block and/or in a blended learning format.

 Completion in two years by taking three modules per academic year for two years plus the dissertation in the second year.